 Short didactic presentations are used to introduce or review important concepts relevant to a session, and orient students to session activities.
 These are followed by facilitated discussion to engage topics, construct conceptual frameworks, gain multiple perspectives, and explore options.
 Video, film, art, music, poetry, and role play, along with follow-up discussion are incorporated to enhance sessions.
-There are 2-3 required reflective writing exercises and/or ethical analysis exercises per semester.
+Each student, as a part of a team, is expected to lead the discussion in at least one session during the fall semester.
+There are 2-3 required reflective writing and/or ethical analysis exercises in the first semester, with a summary reflection essay assignment in the second semester.

-Competencies, Program Goals and Objectives, and Outcomes Measures
+Competencies, Program Goals and Objectives, and Outcome Measures

-The Paul L. Foster School of Medicine education program goals and objectives are outcomebased statements that guide instruction and assessment as you develop the knowledge and abilities expected of a physician.
+The Paul L. Foster School of Medicine education program goals and objectives are outcome-based statements that guide instruction and assessment as you develop the knowledge and abilities expected of a physician.
 All elements of the PLFSOM curriculum are derived from and contribute to the fulfillment of one or more of the medical education program's goals and objectives, which can be found at PLFSOM PGOs.
 The College Colloquium is designed to teach and assess the following PLFSOM education program goals and objectives: